mariasalcedo/masagu.dev/content/blog/freelance-in-germany-1.md

 It has nothing to do with immigration, but with taxes.
 This is mandatory, and usually takes 2 months to get processed.

-Of course, as an non-EU migrant, one's gotta have something like a _Niederlassungserlaubnis_ (permananent residency) or somehow the blessings from the _Ausländerbehörde_ to be able to legally work as a freelancer in Germany.
-Beware then that, without the proper work authorization, unfortunately you cannot work as a freelancer as a non-EU citizen.

 Paperwork is relatively easy to fill by oneself since there's tons of info on the internet.
 This form is called _Fragebogen zur steuerlichen Erfassung für Einzelunternehmen_.